falkr/ttm4115/pages/prep-use-cases.md

 _You should read through the following material, but you don't have to remember it for the RAT._

 Not all use cases are at the same level.
-Alistair Cockburn proposes in hos book _Writing Effective Use Cases_ to sort them according to the levels inspired by a horizon, as shown in the table below.
+Alistair Cockburn proposes in his book _Writing Effective Use Cases_ to sort them according to the levels inspired by a horizon, as shown in the table below.

 <div>
 <table class="table">